February 26, 2007: The day Roger Federer broke the record for most consecutive weeks at No 1

 As a sign of the incredible fame achieved by Federer the Swiss postal service announced that Federer would be gracing the country’s one-franc stamp starting on April 10.

 In Dubai, Roger Federer would claim his 47th title, defeating Mikhail Youzhny 6-4, 6-3 in the final.
 He would remain world No 1 until August 2008, overthrown by Rafael Nadal.
 Federer would reclaim the top spot several times in the following years, setting a record of 310 weeks as world No 1.
-This record will be beaten by Novak Djokovic in 2021, but the Serb hasn’t come close to the run of 237 consecutive weeks spent by Federer at the top of the ATP rankings between 2004 and 2008.
+This record was beaten by Novak Djokovic in 2021, but the Serb did not come close to the run of 237 consecutive weeks spent by Federer at the top of the ATP rankings between 2004 and 2008.